Neurodiversity

 Our Commitments

-• Inclusive writing & editing: We encourage clear structure, descriptive headings, and accessible figures/tables (alt text, captions, readable contrasts).
+Clear structure, descriptive headings, accessible figures and tables (alt text, captions, readable contrast).

-• Mindful peer review: Reviewers are invited to consider diverse communication styles and to give actionable, specific feedback.
+Recognition of diverse communication styles and actionable, specific feedback.

-These commitments reflect the editorial ethos of AI & Antiquity and of the Center for Innovation in Ancient Worlds (CIAW), which together foster a culture of inclusivity, accessibility, and innovation in the teaching of Antiquity.
+These commitments reflect the editorial ethos of AI & Antiquity and of the Center for Innovation in Ancient Worlds (CIAW), fostering a culture of inclusivity, accessibility, and innovation in the teaching of Antiquity.

 Call for Contributions